Featured

 The nurse of the future must be prepared to partner with multiple disciplines as a collaborator and manager of the complex patient care journey...This legislation affects future nurses graduating from associate degree or diploma nursing programs who would be required to obtain a baccalaureate in nursing within ten years of initial licensure.

-4. Research Links a BSN Degree to Better Patient Outcomes
+4. Research Links a BSN Degrees to Better Patient Outcomes

-Increasingly, research shows that organizations with a large number of BSN-educated nurses better serve their patients than nurses with RN credentials.
-One influential study published in 2013 examined four factors - education, staffing, skill mix, and years of experience as an RN - and their relationship to patient mortality rates and “failure to rescue” (i.e., death following the development of a complication).
-The only significant factor in decreasing these rates was education.
+Research increasingly shows that organizations with a large number of BSN-educated nurses have better outcomes.
+One influential study published in 2013 examined four factors — education, staffing, skill mix, and years of experience as an RN — and their relationship to patient mortality rates and “failure to rescue” (i.e., death following the development of a complication).
+Education was the only significant factor in decreasing these rates.

-Another study driving the RN vs BSN discussion was conducted in 20183.
-Researchers searched, among other sources, 6 databases to find studies that examined the relationship between higher levels of nurse education and patient outcomes.
-They looked closely at over 2,000 studies and selected 27 that met their inclusion criteria.
+Another study driving the RN vs. BSN discussion was conducted in 2018.
+Researchers searched six databases, among other sources, to examine more than 2,000 studies that explored the relationship between higher levels of nurse education and patient outcomes.
+They selected 27 of them that met their inclusion criteria.
 Among their findings:

 - “Overall, higher levels of education were associated with lower risks of failure to rescue and mortality in 75% and 61.1% of the reviewed studies…”